boxerbunny/begone/README.md

     - *Beware: The spirit is now present.
 Do not touch its Symbol from this point forward.*

 ### Communicating With the Spirit
-- Within the ritual space, a Mystic may address the spirit with a yes-or-no question.
+- Within the ritual space, a Mystic may communicate with the spirit by addressing its Symbol with a yes-or-no question.
 - To receive the answer, select two Glyphs at random.
 Two Pure Glyphs represent an affirmation, while two Foul Glyphs represent a denial.
 A mixed result is a refusal to answer.

 ### Conducting the Ritual